tilmanpotthof/plunker-preview-mirror/README.md

 # Plunker example mirror

-As plnkr.co can not be accessed SSL-encryped, it is not possible to embed plunker examples on and SSL-excryped page.
+Plnkr.co can not be accessed SSL-encryped.
+Therefore it is not possible to embed plunker examples on and SSL-excryped page.
-We solved this problem with a shell script that mirrors the whole example to a github page and replaces all the relevant urls.
+As workaround I mirror the the whole examples to a github page and replaces all the relevant urls.

+This repository contains the shell script for mirroring the page and hopefully all relevant information to make this workaround useful to others.

 ## Configuration